GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/system-overview/index.md

 ## Website to browser communication {: #web-browser-communication }

 {% Aside %}
-While this API is in testing, your code must confirm the API is available and set the appropriate Permissions Policy.
+While this API is in testing, your code must confirm the API is available and set the appropriate Permissions-Policy.
 {% endAside %}

 <figure class="screenshot">